Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/driver.rst

 Step 1: Create the Experiment Class for the Model
 -------------------------------------------------

-parmest requires that the user creates an :class:`~pyomo.contrib.parmest.experiment.Experiment` class that contains the annotated Pyomo model with labeled experiment outputs, unknown parameters, and measurement errors.
+parmest requires that the user create an :class:`~pyomo.contrib.parmest.experiment.Experiment` class that builds an annotated Pyomo model denoting experiment outputs, unknown parameters, and measurement errors using Pyomo `Suffix` components.

-A labeled Pyomo model ``m`` has the following additional suffixes (Pyomo `Suffix`):

 * ``m.experiment_outputs`` which defines experiment output (Pyomo `Param`, `Var`, or `Expression`) and their associated data values (float, int).